htjb/globalemu/paper/paper.md

 we find that this is not an issue.

-``globalemu`` therefore has typically around seven inputs and one output in comparison to seven inputs and $\gtrsim 10$ outputs and multiple networks for emulators like ``21cmGEM``.
+``globalemu`` therefore has typically around seven inputs and one output in comparison to ``21cmGEM`` which has seven to twelve inputs, one to seven outputs, multiple networks (5 or 6) and a decision tree for classification.
-This combined with the fact that ``globalemu`` has a detailed physically motivated pre-processing (see Bevins et al. (in prep.)) of the data means that we can emulate the Global signal with one small scale neural network to a high degree of accuracy.
+This combined with the fact that ``globalemu`` has a detailed physically motivated pre-processing (see @Bevins2021b) of the data means that we can emulate the Global signal with one small scale neural network to a high degree of accuracy.

+![**Left Panel:** The structure of one of five or six regression neural networks used in ``21cmGEM`` to emulate the Global signal. ``21cmGEM`` uses twelve astrophysical parameters and these are labelled at the input nodes [for details see @Cohen2020].
-![**Left Panel:** The structure of a traditional Global 21-cm signal emulator.
-We illustrate the input astrophysical parameters with those corresponding to the data used to train ``21cmGEM`` [@Cohen2020].
-We can see that there are multiple outputs and consequently a large number of hidden layers and nodes are typically needed for accurate emulaton. **Right Panel:** The structure of ``globalemu`` with one additional input and only a single output from the network.
-Whilst a vectorised call needs to be made to emulate a signal at multiple redshifts, the novel network design allows for a typically smaller network architecture and a correspondingly quicker emulation than the alternative approach.
-Figuere taken from Bevins et al. (in prep.).](network_design.png)
+We can see that there are multiple outputs and each network has one hidden layer with 40 nodes. **Right Panel:** In comparison, the structure of ``globalemu`` which we have illustrated with seven astrophysical parameters and redshift as input and a single output from the network.
+The novel network design allows for a typically smaller network architecture and a correspondingly quicker emulation.
+Figure taken from @Bevins2021b.](network_design.png)

-We demonstrate in Bevins et al. (in prep.) that ``globalemu`` can emulate the Global signal in 8 ms, a factor of 20 improvement on ``21cmGEM``, and that it is approximately twice as accurate as ``21cmGEM`` when emulating the same set of signals.
+We demonstrate in @Bevins2021b that ``globalemu`` can emulate the Global signal in 1.3 ms, a factor of 102 improvement on ``21cmGEM``, and that it is approximately twice as accurate as ``21cmGEM`` when emulating the same set of signals.

 We release with ``globalemu`` trained neural networks for both the Global 21-cm signal and the corresponding neutral fraction history.
-However, the we note that ``globalemu`` is a detailed framework that makes emulating the Global 21-cm signal easy to do and consequently a user can retrain the emulator on new sets of simulations with updated astrophysics such as the addition of Lyman-$\alpha$
+However, we note that ``globalemu`` is a detailed framework that makes emulating the Global 21-cm signal easy to do and consequently a user can retrain the emulator on new sets of simulations with updated astrophysics such as the addition of Lyman-$\alpha$